-What you’ll find here is my hand-picked selection of the 10 must-see waterfall spots at Ohiopyle State Park, as well as links to my detailed maps and directions for each one.
+What you’ll find here is my hand-picked selection of the 10 must-see waterfall spots at Ohiopyle State Park, as well as links to detailed maps and directions to each one.

 Whether you’re snapping photos or casting a line, Ohiopyle Falls is the namesake of the park for a reason.

 This massive, river-wide waterfall, sometimes referred to as the “Niagara Falls of Western PA“, creates a thunderous roar as it plunges over a 20 foot drop on the Youghiogheny River.

 Ohiopyle Falls is also a fantastic spot to take in the sunrise as it peaks over the mountains to the east.

 You can read all about Ohiopyle Falls and view my maps/directions to it HERE.